 Extra offers you a spending limit, based on your current bank account balance, which means you’ll never risk an overdraft fee.
 Each time you swipe the card, they pay for your purchase and then pull money from your bank account the next day to cover the purchase.

-At the end of the month, Extra tallies up all the purchases that you have made and reports this as a payment to Equifax and Experian.
+At the end of the month, Extra tallies up all the purchases that you have made and reports these as credit-worthy payments to Equifax and Experian.

-Instead of reporting as a credit card, Extra reports as a loan.
+Instead of reporting as a credit card, Extra reports as credit-worthy payments.
 This means their account will never negatively impact your credit utilization rate.